genderkit/genderkit/_articles/phalloplasty.md

 {% include surgery-costs %}

-If not funded by the NHS, the cost of a phalloplasty performed in the UK is approximately £40,000-£70,000.
+If not funded by the NHS, the cost of a phalloplasty performed in the UK is approximately £40,000-£70,000 (last updated July 2020).
 The exact cost will depends on exactly what surgery is required, and determining the best option for you will require a consultation with a surgeon.
 The only clinic currently performing phalloplasty in the UK is [St. Peter's Andrology Centre](https://www.andrology.co.uk/phalloplasty).

 ### References